robot-com/oss/packages/reliable-backend-framework/README.md

 You define queues when you initialize your application.
 Each queue can have its own configuration, such as middleware for authentication or logging.

+### Middleware

+Middleware provides a powerful way to run cross-cutting logic before your mutation or query handlers.
+It allows you to create a pipeline of functions that can inspect requests and augment the `context` object available to subsequent middleware and the final handler.

+This is ideal for concerns like authentication, logging, or establishing database connections.
+Middleware runs inside the same transaction as the handler, ensuring any database reads it performs are consistent with the handler's view of the data.

 ### The Scheduler

 The `scheduler` is a special object available only within Mutation handlers.
 It is the interface for defining the side-effects of a mutation.
 It allows you to schedule follow-up tasks to run immediately after the transaction commits (`enqueue`), at a specific time (`runAt`), after a delay (`runAfter`), or to publish a raw NATS message for maximum flexibility (`publish`).